Table of Contents

 Unregulated markets have higher odds for legal action.
 With no oversight, people find ways to take advantage of it.
 Just another reason why many banks would pass up this business type for a safer alternative.

-Chargebacks are another big reason for nutraceuticals to be tagged as high-risk.
+Chargebacks are another big reason that nutraceutical businesses have high risk merchant accounts.
 In fact, it is an issue associated with many online businesses.
 Customers seek a refund through their bank rather than reaching out to the business owner for a resolution.
 This leads to a hassle for the bank and a penalty for the merchant.
 Unfortunately, this process often happens without the merchant’s knowledge.
 Then once it does happen, their account is flagged and sometimes even shut down.
+It’s important to stay ahead of these issues and mitigate these chargebacks beforehand.

 Popular Nutra and Supplement Businesses that are Risky